-• Pole P42758 to Pole P104078 (approximately 0.2 mile)

-- Pole P42762 to Pole P42763 (approximately 0.1 mile) - Pole P46465 to Pole P42769 (approximately 0.2 mile) - Pole P45477 to Pole P163409 (approximately 0.2 mile)
+- Pole P42758 to Pole P104078 (approximately 0.2 mile) - Pole P42762 to Pole P42763 (approximately 0.1 mile) - Pole P46465 to Pole P42769 (approximately 0.2 mile) - Pole P45477 to Pole P163409 (approximately 0.2 mile)

-These areas would be served by the proposed approximately 1.5-mile-long underground line along Buckman Springs Road and Morena Stokes Valley Road, as described in Section 4.3 12 kV Distribution Line Undergrounding, and the 12 kV distribution line underbuilt on TL629D.
-A portion of the existing load along this line would also be tied into and become part of C441, which is included under the MSUP as part of SDG&E's distribution system but is outside the CNF boundary where these changes to include a portion of C449's existing load would occur.
+These areas would be served by the proposed approximately 1.5-mile-long underground line along Buckman Springs Road and Morena Stokes Valley Road, as described in Section 4.4 12 kV Distribution Line Undergrounding, and the 12 kV distribution line underbuilt on TL629D from Cameron Substation to the tie-switch on Pole P192945.
+A portion of the existing load along this line would also be tied into and become part of C441 underbuilt on TL629C from the tie-switch on Pole P192945 to Glencliff Substation, which is included in part under the MSUP as part of SDG&E's overall distribution system but is outside the CNF boundary where these changes would occur.
+The locations of these underbuild segments are displayed in Figure 6: C449-C441 Underbuild Locations.

-4.5 ACCESS ROAD MODIFICATION
+4.6 ACCESS ROAD MODIFICATION

-Within the CNF, SDG&E has for decades regularly maintained a network of approximately 30.0 miles of existing access roads, spur roads, and turnarounds to support and provide access to its existing 69 kV power lines, as well as approximately 17.6 miles of access roads to support existing 12 kV distribution lines.
-SDG&E also has regularly maintained a network of approximately 0.9 mile of existing access roads, spur roads, and turnarounds to support and provide access to the existing 69 kV power lines extending outside of USFS-administered lands, as well as a network of approximately 0.8 mile of existing access roads, spur roads, and turnarounds to support and provide access to the existing 12 kV distribution lines extending outside of USFS-administered lands.
+Within the CNF, SDG&E has for decades regularly maintained a network of approximately 30.0 miles of existing access roads, spur roads, and turnarounds to support and provide access to its existing 69 kV power lines, as well as approximately 15.6 miles of access roads to support existing 12 kV distribution lines.
+SDG&E also has regularly maintained a network of approximately 0.9 mile of existing access roads, spur roads, and turnarounds to support and provide access to the existing 69 kV power lines extending outside of USFS-administered lands, as well as a network of approximately 0.7 mile of existing access roads, spur roads, and turnarounds to support and provide access to the existing 12 kV distribution lines extending outside of USFS-administered lands.

 Access roads provide connectivity between established local and regional roadways and electric line ROW areas.
 Spur roads provide access to pole locations and other equipment where these facilities are located away from access road locations.
 Turnarounds are extended vehicle areas used to provide maneuverable space for work vehicles.
 These roads and areas may contain paved, gravel, or unpaved earth surfaces.
 Where replacement poles would be close to existing pole locations, existing access roads, spur roads, and turnarounds would be used as much as possible to support construction activities and would continue to be used for future line maintenance.
 No new access roads are currently anticipated as part of the Proposed Action based on the preliminary construction design and proposed configuration; however, changes in project design may require new access roads, depending on site-specific circumstances.
 Where existing access roads are damaged, repairs may be made by blading and smoothing the access road as applicable.
 Importing and compacting more stable materials on existing facilities in unstable areas may also be required.
 Generally, access roads and spur roads would be graded level and approximately 12 to 15 feet wide (approximately 20 feet wide at corners) to allow construction equipment and vehicles to access each site safely in accordance with the 2007 SDG&E Design and Procedure Manual for Transmission Line Access Roads.
 Turnarounds would be sized according to local site conditions and as required by construction equipment and vehicles.
 SDG&E would continue to utilize BMPs to minimize dust and erosion.
+As discussed in Section 7.3 Erosion and Sediment Control and Pollution Prevention, the Proposed Action includes erosion control measures that have been working successfully over the last few years.